hkwu/ghastly/docs/guide.md

 };
 ```

-##### Middleware
+##### `middleware`
 You can also define middleware for your commands.
 Middleware are simply functions which wrap the command handler and provide an easy, modular way to extend command handler functionality.

-The `middleware` array is an array of middleware that will be applied to the command's handler function.
+The `middleware` option is an array of middleware that will be applied to the command's handler function.
 Middleware are executed in the order they're defined in the `middleware` array.

 ```js
 return {